-- 1. capacity: maximum number of students in the room - 2. timeslots: the number of timeslots per week - 3. spacetype: space for Lecture, Seminar, Tutorial, etc - 4. department: the one that owns/administers the room
+- 1. Capacity: Maximum number of students in the room. - 2.
+Timeslots: The number of timeslots per week. - 3.
+Spacetype: Space for Lecture, Seminar, Tutorial, etc. - 4.
+Department: The one that owns/administers the room.

-The most basic hard constraints that we always enforce are
+The basic hard constraints (i.e. those that we always enforce) are:

-- 1. capacity constraint: size of an event cannot exceed the room capacity - 2. no-sharing constraint: at most one event is allowed per "room-slot", where by room-slot we refer to a (room,timeslot) pair.
+- 1. Capacity constraint: Size of an event cannot exceed the room capacity - 2.
+No-sharing constraint: At most one event is allowed per "room-slot", where by room-slot we refer to a (room, timeslot) pair.

-In this paper, we will also force that the spacetype of the event must be the same as that of the room.
-In general, this hard constraint can be soft, and the resulting spacetype mixing is an important issue, but will be left for future work.
-So, henceforth in descriptions of the algorithms we will ignore spacetypes.
+In this paper, we will also apply the condition that the spacetype of the event must be the same as that of the room.
+In general, this hard constraint can be softened, and the resulting spacetype mixing is an important issue, but will be left for future work.
+So, henceforth, in descriptions of the algorithms we will ignore spacetypes.